The Phonograph and Its Future

 Talking Clocks

 Talking Clocks, i.e., clocks that had a small record and player inside them, were another popular toy during this golden age of talking toys.
-Like the children's phonograph's of its time these clocks featured popular culture characters that children recognized from television, cartoons, movies, pop culture, etc.
+Like the children's phonograph's of its time these clocks featured popular culture characters that children recognized from television, cartoons, movies, comic books, and popular culture.

 Visit Phonographia's Exhibit "Talking Clocks and the Phonograph" to see an assortment of children's talking clocks from this era.